lightningames/p2porderbook/README.md

-# bitcoin orderbook
+# bitcoin p2p orderbook as a telegram bot

-A simple bot with sat conversion and ticker features
+A simple bot with sat to fiat conversions and ticker features

+Features:
 - admin controls (done)
 - coingecko cron job for price updates (done)
 - sats to fiat converter (done)